 Check Activation Status through the Command Prompt

-You can also use the regular old Command Prompt to check your Windows Activation status.
-To do that press “Win + R,” type
+You can also use the regular Command Prompt to check your Windows 10 Activation status.

 cmd and press the Enter button to open the Command Prompt.
-Alternatively, you can also use the power user menu (Win + X).
+Alternatively, you can also search for the Command Prompt in the Start menu.

-Once the Command Prompt window has been open, enter the below command and press the Enter button.
+2. Once the Command Prompt window opens, enter the below command and press the Enter button.

 3. As soon as you press the Enter button, Windows will display a new window showing the activation status.
 Since I’m using the Home edition on my laptop, it is displayed as the Core edition.
 If you are using the Pro version, then the change will be reflected in the window.

 It is one of the simplest methods to check whether your copy of the Windows 10 operating system is activated.